 Also, container images enable stricter version control and more effective patch management, as containers are not updated; they are just replaced.
 We know how important it is to regularly keep systems updated from a security perspective and thanks to Kubernetes’ deployments this can be done with no downtime through rolling updates and declarative configuration, bringing relevant benefits to the business in terms of change management control and compliance.

 The Code layer

 Finally, security is the developer’s responsibility: the innermost level and the last “C” letter is represented by the Code.
 Kubernetes is the natural outlet of Dev(Sec)Ops cultural principles and dogmas like “You build it, you own it” and “Shift left on security.”

 In this area, it is important that organizations rely on CI/CD pipeline integrations, static code analysis, security scanning, and automated testing in general.
 When building the operator, EDB has followed consolidated Lean/DevOps principles, practices, and capabilities like version control, trunk-based development, continuous delivery branch, peer review, test automation, and code scanning—to name a few.

 Security cannot be an activity performed by a separate department or team (even though they can certainly act as enablers throughout an organization).
 Security is everyone’s responsibility, and as a result, we are called to continuously update our knowledge and technical skills.

 A good start is represented by completing a certification path in both Kubernetes Administration (CKA) and Security (CKS, which is relatively new).

-If you want to know more about how our operator addresses security, please read the Cloud Native PostgreSQL “Security” section in the documentation.
+If you want to know more about how our operator addresses security, please read the EDB Postgres for Kubernetes “Security” section in the documentation.
 Feel free to try the operator, test it and directly assess its security level.

-Stay tuned for more articles about Cloud Native PostgreSQL and security in the upcoming weeks!
+Stay tuned for more articles about EDB Postgres for Kubernetes and security in the upcoming weeks!